-Workshop participants visit a large outcrop near Livingston.
-They solve a geological puzzle using clues from the rocks and fossils found there.
-They collect fossils, which can include snails, bivalves, shark teeth, or even sea turtles or a mosasaur (a giant sea lizard).
-Back at UWA, participants will identify and label fossils that they collected that morning, making kits they will take back to their schools.
+Workshop participants will visit a large outcrop near Livingston, solve a geological puzzle ("how fossils are preserved") using clues from the rocks and fossils found there, and collect fossils, which can include snails, bivalves, shark teeth, or even sea turtles or pterosaurs (flying reptiles).
+In the afternoon, participants will identify and label fossils that they collected that morning, making kits they will take back to their schools.